milosz275/pico-led-controller/README.md

 ### Install

 If you will be using the web interface locally, you don't need https to install the app.
 In Chrome, resolve `chrome://flags/#unsafely-treat-insecure-origin-as-secure` and your's Pico W IP address.
 Restart the browser and [manifest.json](led_controller/src/public/manifest.json) will allow for the install.
+Then, Chrome flag can be set back to default.

 ## Usage